koayon/latex_template/README.md

 5. Write the abstract and introduction and share these with collaborators.
 These are not set in stone but it helps to have something to ground yourself to.
 6. Write out a paper outline with collaborators (a whiteboard session is best for this).
 You can use `helpers/outline.md` to host this.
 7. Complete experiments whilst drafting the paper using the GitHub UI
-8. Do at least one round of edits for each section with the context of the rest of the paper
+8. Once you have a complete first draft, do at least one round of edits for each section with the context of the rest of the paper - the main focus of these edits will be restructuring, shortening, cutting and clarifying in that order
-9. Share with beta-readers for feedback and do another round of edits
+10. Share with beta-readers for feedback and do another round of edits - you're now editing for polish
-10. Finalise figures, appendices, final edits, LaTeX formatting etc. in Overleaf.
+11. Finalise figures, appendices, final edits, LaTeX formatting etc. in Overleaf.
-11. Print out the paper and read it aloud to yourself to catch any awkward phrasing and get ready for your submission.
+12. Print out the paper and read it aloud to yourself to catch any awkward phrasing and get ready for your submission.

 It's often worth making a structure diagram (cf Sasha Rush/Michael Dean) when you have a first draft.